Kingdom Hearts: Other games

 A Kingdom Hearts game was developed for V CAST, Verizon Wireless's broadband service, and was released on February 1, 2005, in the United States.
 It was one of the launch games for the V CAST services.
 The game, developed by Superscape and published by Disney Mobile with no involvement from Square Enix, features gameplay akin to the first Kingdom Hearts game, modified for the input method of mobile phones.
-The game's storyline features Sora struggling to free himself from a nightmare induced by Maleficent's magic.
+The game's non-canon storyline features Sora struggling to free himself from a nightmare induced by Maleficent's magic.

 Kingdom Hearts Mobile was a Kingdom Hearts-themed social game in which players could play mini-games together.
 Unlike Kingdom Hearts for the V CAST and Kingdom Hearts Coded, this game does not have a storyline and focuses more on socializing.
 The service operated in conjunction with Kingdom Hearts Coded, as new avatar costumes became available after the player completed an episode of Kingdom Hearts Coded.
 Kingdom Hearts-related media such as wallpapers, ringtones, graphics, and other items could be purchased and downloaded through the service for mobile phones.

-Announced in September 2018, Kingdom Hearts VR Experience is a free, 10-minute interactive video "featuring iconic moments [and music] from the Kingdom Hearts games" with the ability to unlock additional content by progressing through the experience.
-The first part was released in Japan on January 23, 2019, with the second part releasing in early 2019.
-The first part had initially been scheduled to release on January 18, 2019, after initial release dates of December 25, 2018, for the first part, with the second part releasing on January 18, 2019.
+Kingdom Hearts VR Experience is a 10-minute interactive video released in 2019 "featuring iconic moments [and music] from the Kingdom Hearts games" with the ability to unlock additional content by progressing through the experience.

-Sora has made guest appearances in other video games, including World of Final Fantasy and Super Smash Bros.
-Ultimate.
+Sora has made guest appearances in other video games, including World of Final Fantasy, Super Smash Bros.
+Ultimate and Fortnite.